 3.3 Temporary tablespaces

-Create two empty folders and set the owner to postgres
+Create two empty folders and set the owner to postgres.

-to create two new tablespaces, corresponding to the two folders just created; and assign CREATE
+Use superuser to create two new tablespaces, corresponding to the two folders just created; and assign CREATE permissions to the ordinary user testuser for these two tablespaces.

 |